 Both LexisLIbrary and Westlaw have practitioners' texts on aspects of criminal law and procedure.

-Level 3 - one floor up from the entrance level
+On Level 3 - one floor up from the entrance level you will find

-The SSL or the Bodleian Social Science Library is the next door neighbour of the Law Bod, in the Manor Road building - at most a 10 minute walk away.
+The SSL or the Bodleian Social Science Library is the next door neighbour of the Law Bod, in the Manor Road building - about a 5 minute walk away.

 The SSL holds the teaching collection of works on Criminology: supporting the MSc in Criminology courses.
 It also includes collections of closely related subjects such as sociology, social work, economics, politics, refugee studies.

 The RSL or Radcliffe Science Library is a 15 minute walk from the Law Library.
-The RSL holds the print collection for psychology.
+The RSL holds the Bodleian's collection for psychology.